hlta/terraform-multiple-environments/README.md

  - qa
  - sit

 It also needed to be able to run multiple terraform projects as a separate deployment.
-To make it simple you will be able to run  **terraform apply**  on **project a**  and **project b** separately but still be above to reference the terraform **outputs** between them without harcoded parameters.
+To make it simple you will be able to run  **terraform apply**  on **project a**  and **project b** separately but still be able to reference the terraform **outputs** between them without harcoded parameters.

 ## Solution